Your Career Starts Here

 - How do I find answers to my career-related questions?

 Managing your career takes time and careful planning.
-It requires more than simply preparing a resume and cover letter.
-In order to get to where you want to be, you need to know where you are heading.
+A career plan should include assessments, majors, career information, resume and cover letters, job search, and interviews.
+A career plan will assist you reach your career goals.
 Here, you will learn how to create a plan to guide you.

-Your resume is a marketing tool written to tell potential employers what you can do for them.
+Your resume is a marketing tool written to tell potential employers about your skills, education, work experience.
 In this section you will learn how to retool your resume so it attracts recruiters and hiring managers.